 Community Oriented Correctional Health Services (COCHS) is the national leader in promoting health care connectivity between jails and the communities in which they reside.
-With the passage of the Patient Protection and Affordable Care Act (ACA), COCHS now reserves its home page to highlight articles, documents, and webcasts (listed below) that will assist parties interested in our mission to keep abreast of changes in the health care/correctional landscape.
+With the ongoing implementation of the Patient Protection and Affordable Care Act (ACA), COCHS now reserves its home page to highlight the most recent developments impacting public health and public safety.
 For those seeking more information about COCHS, please visit our About Us page.

 - The Justice Blog.
 The Associate Attorney General of the United States, Tony West, writes about his keynote speech at the .
 He explains how the Affordable Care Act through its expansion of Medicaid presents the unique opportunity to reform correctional health care, to improve the health of communities and to enhance public safety.
 COCHS and Health Affairs Conference